ichiken-usa/ichiken-usa.github.io/content/authors/admin/_index.md

       - Demonstrates the ability to independently address and improve many quality-related issues commonly encountered in the workplace by utilizing statistical methods, including the Seven QC Tools and New Seven QC Tools.
       - This certification validates a sufficient understanding of quality management practices and the capability to carry out appropriate activities.
       - It also certifies the ability to autonomously conduct basic management and improvement activities.
-  - title: 【Award】 iRVision 2D Correction Basic Course
+  - title: 【Completion】 iRVision 2D Correction Basic Course
     url: https://www.fanuc.co.jp/ja/training/course/robot/rsvub.html
     date: '2012-09-05'
     awarder: FANUC Corporation